 Perks and Benefits

 Employers recognize the importance of recruiting top talent.
-Besides above-average compensation packages, many companies offer software engineers a host of enviable perks and benefits, including:
+Besides above-average compensation packages, many companies offer Software Engineers a host of enviable perks and benefits, including:

 Remote Work: Depending on your specific job requirements, you could put in your 40 hours from a coffee shop or even your living room.

-Transferable Skills: The skills you learn in software engineering, like creative problem-solving and technical communication, could make you a rockstar in other fields as well.
+Transferable Skills: The skills you learn in Software Engineering, like creative problem-solving and technical communication, could make you a rock star in other fields as well.

 Working Environment: Tech companies often offer a comfortable working environment.
 They include things like chill-out areas, on-site bars and restaurants, and creative spaces to sit and think.

-If you’re interested in learning more about the exciting field of software engineering, check out our tech blog.
+If you’re interested in learning more about the exciting field of Software Engineering, check out our tech blog.
 You can find more information on the salaries and specific careers available in the world of coding, big data, digital marketing and UX design.